 After you complete the course, you will need to take your final exam in your ABC RBS portal account on the state website.
 You have 3 chances to pass the exam.
 If you happen to fail all 3 attempts, as stated in RBS state requirements, you will be required to retake the training course and pay an additional $3.00 application fee in your RBS portal.
 But, you do not need to pay twice for our course.
 We prefer that no one overpays to be responsible alcohol certified.
 If you need help, we strive to respond and resolve your trouble within a few minutes with our USA-based support team.

-Does A Bouncer Need To Be RBS Certified
+Do Bouncers Need To Be RBS Certified

 Yes, security personnel need to be RBS certified.
 “Serving alcoholic beverages for consumption” applies to any server at a licensed premises and security guards checking IDs at the door of a licensed premises.
-Security guards that do not check IDs do not have to be RBS certified.
+Security guards who do not check IDs do not have to be RBS certified.
 This will require careful structuring of personnel by security services and by large venue employers.

-CA RBS Alcohol Server Training - CA ABC Accepted Training
+California RBS Alcohol Server Training

 Our CA RBS training course strictly follows the guidelines provided by the Department of Alcoholic Beverage Control on how to become a bartender in California.
 This certification course is often referred to as CA responsible beverage server training, California bartending license, RBS server permit, or California alcohol certification.
 This course is needed and required for all servers, bartenders, and managers within the state who serve alcoholic beverages.
 It is also required of the security staff or bouncers who check the IDs of those patrons of alcohol-serving establishments.
 Our alcohol server certification incorporates decades of research.
 It answers questions such as how old do you have to be to serve alcohol in California.
 Our CA bartending license course gives you the rules, regulations, and liquor license California laws set by the Department of Alcoholic Beverage Control.